Topological complexity of the work map: Introduction

 \section{Introduction}

-The theory of topological complexity was initiated by Michael Farber~\cite{far,far2004} and it has become one of most active fields in the area of applied topology during last decade.
-In broad terms, this theory measures the complexity of any algorithm controlling the motion planing of a given configuration space.
+The theory of topological complexity was initiated by Michael Farber~\cite{far,far2004} and it has become one of most active field in the area of applied topology during last decade.
+In broad terms, this theory measures the complexity of any algorithm controlling the motion planing on a given configuration space.
 One can also regard this invariant as the minimum number of navigational instabilities of such a motion planning.

-However, in many situations in robotics, more important than controlling the motion of a given configuration space, it is designing the resulting motion on the corresponding workspace.
+However, in many situations in robotics, more important than controlling the motion on a given configuration space, it is designing the resulting motion on the corresponding workspace.
 We briefly support this assertion by looking at two different key examples:

 In robotics, see for instance \cite[Chap.~1]{craig}, a {\em robot manipulator} or {\em robot arm} consists of multiple rigid segments (\textit{sub-arms}, \textit{links}) where successive, neighboring links are connected by {\em joints} of different kind (rotational, translational, polar, cylindrical).
 The \textit{base} of a robot manipulator is the end of the first link which is fixed to a point through a given joint.
 The {\em end effector} is the device (screw driver, welding device,...) at the end of the last link of the robotic arm, designed to interact with the environment performing the proposed task.
 Finally, The {\em workspace} of a robot arm is defined as the set of points that can be reached by the end effector.